plewalle/OptimalPaths_QMTP/README.md

 https://doi.org/10.1017/9781009103909

 The codes included herein can be used to reproduce Figs. XX and XX, or variants on them.
-The first (current) version of this code has equations of motion hard-coded for the examples shown there, and in prior published works on the topic.
-Look for an update soon with added functionality to apply the basic integration tools to a wider range of examples.
+The current v1 of this code has equations of motion hard-coded for the examples shown there, and in prior published works on the topic.
+Look for an update soon with added functionality to apply the basic integration tools to a wider range of examples, along with some refinements for speed and ease of use.

 The original published research works on which these codes and figures are based are: